Ming dynasty: Religion

-The advent of the Ming was initially devastating to Christianity: in his first year, the Hongwu Emperor declared the eighty-year-old Franciscan missions among the Yuan heterodox and illegal.
+The establishment of the Ming dynasty was initially devastating to Christianity.
+In his first year of rule, the Hongwu Emperor declared the eighty-year-old Franciscan missions established under the Yuan dynasty heterodox and illegal.
 The centuries-old Church of the East in China also disappeared.
 During the later Ming, a new wave of Christian missionaries arrived—particularly Jesuits—who employed new western science and technology in their arguments for conversion.
 They were educated in Chinese language and culture at St. Paul's College, Macau after its founding in 1579.
 The most influential was Matteo Ricci, whose "Map of the Myriad Countries of the World" upended traditional geography throughout East Asia, and whose work with the convert Xu Guangqi led to the first Chinese translation of Euclid's Elements in 1607.
-The discovery of the Xi'an Stele in 1625 also facilitated the treatment of Christianity as a long-established faith in China, rather than as a new and dangerous cult.
-However, there were strong disagreements about the extent to which converts could continue to perform rituals to the emperor, Confucius, or their ancestors: Ricci had been very accommodating and an attempt by his successors to backtrack from this policy led to the Nanjing Incident of 1616, which exiled four Jesuits to Macau and forced the others out of public life for six years.
-A series of spectacular failures by the Chinese astronomers—including missing an eclipse easily computed by Xu Guangqi and Sabatino de Ursis—and a return by the Jesuits to presenting themselves as educated scholars in the Confucian mold restored their fortunes.
-However, by the end of the Ming the Dominicans had begun the Chinese Rites controversy in Rome that would eventually lead to a full ban of Christianity under the Qing.
+The discovery of the Xi'an Stele in 1625 also facilitated the treatment of Christianity as a long-established faith in China rather than as a new and dangerous cult.
+Strong disagreements arose over the extent to which converts could continue to perform rituals honoring the emperor, Confucius, or their ancestors.
+Matteo Ricci had adopted a highly accommodating approach, and attempts by his successors to retreat from this policy led to the Nanjing incident of 1616, which resulted in the exile of four Jesuits to Macau and the exclusion of the remaining missionaries from public life for six years.

 During his mission, Ricci was also contacted in Beijing by one of the approximately 5,000 Kaifeng Jews and introduced them and their long history in China to Europe.
-However, the 1642 flood caused by Kaifeng's Ming governor devastated the community, which lost five of its twelve families, its synagogue, and most of its Torah.
+The 1642 flood caused by Kaifeng's Ming governor devastated the community, which lost five of its twelve families, its synagogue, and most of its Torah.